 “Hello (or bonjour, should I say?).
 We got a rabbit and two chickens — and now my husband wants a pony and a dog!
 This confinement has completely changed our perspective on animals.
 We never had pets before, but they make the home so much more fun and social.” — Raphaelle, Provence

 “This is our quarantine pet, Duke!
-Bernedoodles like to sit on their owners’ feet.
+He likes to sit at our feet.
 It’s so darn cute, but once he’s on there, we’re stuck in place.
 He also loves dance parties, attacking us when we’re trying to do quarantine workouts — but most of all, he loves his moms.” — Mollie, Chicago

 “Meet Jimmy Dean, in all his ginger mohawk glory!
 Whenever he wakes up from a snooze, he looks like he was in a wind tunnel or like a crazed Gary Busey.
 It is THE best.
 Bonus: I started a new job and dogs seem to be the secret to forging new relationships (even virtually).
 I show him off every chance I get!” — Meredith, Austin, Texas